cnsaeman/Celsius4/readme.md

 ## Downloads

-Precompiled: see the releases on GitHub for now.
+* Precompiled: see the releases on GitHub for now.
-Manual: see the file manual.pdf in the root folder on GitHub.
+* Manual: see the file manual.pdf in the root folder on GitHub.
 This still needs considerable work.
-A compatible Android version is being tested at the moment and will be released very soon.
+* A compatible Android version is available [here](https://github.com/cnsaeman/Celsius4forAndroid)

 ## Credits